OpenBeta/openbeta-graphql/CONTRIBUTING.md

 ## Legal

 OpenBeta GraphQL API source code is available under [the GNU Affero General Public License v3.0](https://github.com/OpenBeta/openbeta-graphql/blob/main/LICENSE).
 The source code also includes scripts that load rock climbing data ('content') that are available under a variety of licenses.
-See <explaination docs> for the full license text.
+See 'explaination docs' for the full license text.

 If you are contributing code and documentation to OpenBeta projects, you agree to license your contributions under the open source license indicated in the [LICENSE](./LICENSE) file.